Using PowerShell Scripts with the Box CLI

 Use a JSON file

-Provide the location of the Folder_Structure.json
+With the FolderStructureJSONPath parameter, provide the location of the Folder_Structure.json file.

 Upload file from local drive